Published: February 20, 2021 | Last Updated: November 7, 2025

 How much does a first-time TV writer make?

-Most staff writers, especially first time staff writers, are paid on a weekly basis.
-This is for a practical reason that actually benefits the writer.
-As a staff writer, there’s a chance you might not actually get an episode writing credit for the show you’re working on.
-This could be because you don’t get assigned your own episode to write, or don’t get the credit because you got rewritten.
+Most staff writers, especially first-time staff writers, are paid every week.
+This is for a practical reason that benefits the writer.
+As a staff writer, there’s a chance you might not get an episode writing credit for the show you’re working on.
+This could be because you don’t get assigned your episode to write or don’t get the credit.
+After all, you got rewritten.

-In either scenario, it’s better to be fairly compensated for your time – especially because writer’s rooms can be notoriously time intensive.
+In either scenario, it’s better to compensate for your time fairly – especially because writer’s rooms can be notoriously time-intensive.

 How much is a staff writer paid per week?

-According to the 2020 WGA Schedule of Minimums, a staff writer should expect to be paid between $3,964 to $5,059 per week depending on how many weeks you are guaranteed.
+According to the 2020 WGA Schedule of Minimums, a staff writer should expect to be paid between $3,964 and $5,059 per week, depending on how many weeks you are guaranteed.

-For instance, if you are hired to write for a guaranteed 40 out of 52 weeks total, you should expect to be paid a minimum of $3,964 per week.
-Meanwhile, if you are being paid week to week, you should expect to get paid a minimum of $5,059 per week.
+For instance, if you are hired to write for a guaranteed 40 out of 52 weeks total, you should expect to be paid a minimum of $3,964 weekly.
+Meanwhile, if you are being paid weekly, you should expect a minimum of $5,059 weekly.

-The week to week rate is also similar for any room that is less than 6 weeks.
-For instance, if you are only guaranteed 6 weeks of work, probably in some kind of “mini-room” scenario, you will still be guaranteed the $5,059 per week minimum.
+The week-to-week rate is also similar for any room under six weeks.
+For instance, if you are only guaranteed six weeks of work, probably in some “mini-room” scenario, you will still be guaranteed the $5,059 per week minimum.
 The pay then scales down from there.

 Why is the week to week rate higher?